 Bozeman, Montana-based Oboz is known for their tough, supportive, and comfort-first footwear.
 We especially like their proprietary O Fit insole, which comes included in many of their designs and provides more of a custom fit out of the box with a medium-height arch and cupped heel (similar insoles are typically sold separately).
 Further, many will appreciate the handy shoe finder on their website, which allows you to select your expected terrain, shoe height, material and waterproofing preferences, foot shape, and more to determine the right fit for you.
 And like KEEN above, Oboz shares a clear focus on sustainability and environmental stewardship, including planting a tree for every pair of shoes sold and powering their office via wind, solar, and biomass.

 Throughout testing, however, we’ve found that some of Oboz’s designs have more of a traditional feel than much of the modern competition.
 In particular, we found the Sawtooth and Bridger to feel noticeably slow and cumbersome underfoot despite fairly average weights.
-That said, some of their newer releases have bucked that trend, including the light and agile Arete, which reminded us of Salomon’s aforementioned X Ultra and felt almost like a running shoe.
+That said, some of their more recent releases have bucked that trend, including the new-for-2023 Katabatic, which checks at a competitive 1 pound 9.4 ounces for the non-waterproof, low-top version and bears a strong resemblance to Salomon’s Outpulse mentioned above (which is a good thing).
 Many will also like their casual options that cross over well for light hiking (including the Sypes Low and Mid), as well as the handful of quality winter-ready designs (the Bridger Insulated is a favorite of ours).
 In the end, thru-hikers and those focused on traveling light will be better served elsewhere, but Oboz remains a classic and well-respected brand for hikers who prefer a lot of support and cushion.

 Location: Ziano di Fiemme, Italy